supposedly/dialect-museum/README.md

   just shoving it into a drawer to forget about until later.

 We're making some progress, but we're still not all the way there.
-With 2/3 of our key issues still unsolved, it's starting to look like a good idea to cut our losses and stay satisfied with our two measly little accents, but I still need to write the rest of this README, so I'm going to pretend I didn't say that.
+With 2/3 of our key issues still unsolved, it's continuing to look like a good idea to cut our losses and stay satisfied with our two measly little accents, but I still need to write the rest of this README, so I'm going to pretend I didn't say that.
 Onward!

-As I see it, our big problem is that we're **still treating our computer dictionary like a print dictionary.** We're still following that same old workflow where we record everything as raw text and display it almost-unchanged.
+As I see it, our big problem is that we're **still treating our computer dictionary as if it's a print dictionary.** We're still following that same old ink-and-paper workflow where we record everything as raw text and display it almost-unchanged.

+That's not the computer way.
 Instead, we should really be looking at ways to get our software to cut out some of our work for us.
 For example, do we really have to be the ones to keep all of the different accents of our language in our head?
 Could we somehow get some help with that?